security-notes/infobyte-faraday-wiki/Immunitys-CANVAS.md

 #Immunity's CANVAS

-This plugin allows a user to import all information about hosts, interfaces and specially vulnerabilities included in Client Side or Server Side attacks.
+This plugin allows a user to import all information about hosts, interfaces and specially vulnerabilities included in Client Side or Server Side attacks using Immunitys Canvas.

 This plugin is a little different from the others, Immunity Canvas is the executor of this and not Faraday which makes it interesting to explain how to install it and how it works.